infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 ---

 ## Description
-Dynamic Table Extension is a type of extension, that allows user to create a new custom table, which can be used in data operation.
+Dynamic Table Extension is a type of extension, that allows user to create a new custom table, which can be used in data operations.
 User can use it multiple times from all the programs/extensions, not only inside a single created extension.
 All data can be operated using the [DatabaseAPI](../../../docs/documentation/api-specification/database-api).
 Dynamic tables bring flexibility when it comes to CRUD operations and data storage by being a user-custom table.

 ## Use cases
 * Expanding the data functionality
-* Flexibility of data usage
-* Data operations
 * Creating custom data model on top of standard M3
 * Storing additional attributes for M3 data in own managed tables
+* Support for storing both master and transactional data

 ## Step by step implementation